 Talk about a strong finish!
 In their inspiring story of perserverance which ultimately led to great success and victory, the Detroit Shock won their first ever WNBA (Women’s National Basketball Association) championship title.
 USA Today told of their “worst-to-first odyssey” where the team, after winning only nine games in 2002, they finished 2003 with a league-best record and championship title.
 What was their formula for success?
 “They did not quit… they believed they could succeed and played their best… They also have a coach in whom they believe and who gives them confidence.”

-The Shocks championship victory is an example of what can happen through perseverence and continuing to work toward a dream.
+The Shocks championship victory is an example of what can happen through perseverance and continuing to work toward a dream.
 Although your goals may seem out of reach, it is too soon to quit.
 There is still time to make significant progress toward your goals.

 Four Tips for a Successful Finish